fotonauts/activr/README.md

 News Feed
 ---------

-# Timeline

 Now we want a User News Feed, so that each user can get news from friends they follow and from albums they own or follow.
-That's what a `Timeline` is intended for: create a complex activity feed.
+That's the goal of a *timeline*: to create a complex activity feed.

+### Timeline

 Let's generate a timeline class: